Stephen Luce: Newport

 In 1881, Luce was promoted to commodore, and commanded the U.S. Navy Training Squadron in Newport from April 1881 to June 1884.

 While in command of the Training Squadron, Luce developed and implemented the apprentice training program—the first formal program for training American enlisted sailors.
-Luce's plan was to have bright and healthy young men, 14 to 17 years old, serve a three-year apprenticeship with the Training Squadron during which they received an academic education and hands-on seamanship training.
+Luce's plan was to have bright and healthy young men, 14 to 17 years old, serve an apprenticeship with the Training Squadron during which they received an academic education and hands-on seamanship training.

-The "boys" were typically enlisted around 14 or 15 and typically served until 21, when they could extend their service in the Navy.
+The "boys" were typically enlisted around 14 or 15 and typically served in the Navy until age 21, when they could choose to be discharged or extend their service in the Navy.
 Previously, the Navy had taken recruits with no prior experience; all training of enlisted sailors was "on the job".
 Many recruits lacked the discipline and skills necessary to be useful.
-The program ended when the United States entered the First World War in April 1917 and began to train sailors far more rapidly as the Navy expanded.
+The program ended in 1904 when the Navy was rapidly expanding and could not wait several months for new recruits to be trained.

 Based on Luce's urgings and exhaustive reports, the Naval War College at Newport, Rhode Island, was established on October 6, 1884.
 Luce served as its first president.
 In 1885, he was promoted to rear admiral, and the next year handed off the presidency to Captain Alfred Thayer Mahan.

 Retirement

 The wooden-hulled, steam-powered sloop-of-war Richmond, was Luce's last assignment at sea.
 Having reached the mandatory retirement age of 62, he retired from the Navy on March 25, 1889.

+In 1892 he was appointed Commissioner General of the U.S. Commission for the Historical American Exposition held in Madrid, Spain to mark the four hundredth year of the Discovery of America.

 Luce returned to the War College in 1901 and served for nearly a further decade as a faculty member.
 He retired in November 1910 at the age of 83.